This is the multi-page printable view of this section. Click here to print.

 Service Overview

 MySQL(DBaaS) is an open source relational database management system (RDBMS).
-Samsung Cloud Platform provides an environment that can automate MySQL installation and perform management functions for operation through a web-based console.
+Samsung Cloud Platform provides an environment where MySQL installation is automated through a web-based Console and management functions for operation can be performed.

-MySQL(DBaaS) is designed as a high-availability architecture that performs storage-based data replication and minimizes failover time.
-To prevent data loss, when the content of the Active server changes, it is synchronously replicated to the Standby server, and up to five read-only servers called Replicas for read load balancing and disaster recovery (DR) are provided.
-Additionally, to prepare for issues with the DB server or data, it offers an automatic backup function at user-specified times, supporting data recovery at the desired point in time.
+MySQL(DBaaS) is designed with a high availability architecture that considers storage-based data replication and minimization of failover time.
+To prevent data loss, when content in the Active server is changed, it is synchronously replicated to the Standby server, and up to 5 read-only servers called Replicas are provided for read load distribution and disaster recovery (DR).
+Additionally, to prepare for problems with the DB server or data, it provides automatic backup at a user-specified time, enabling data recovery at a desired point in time.

 Architecture